 I know that many of you (like me) have a love/hate relationship with your family’s Elf on the Shelf.

 Sure the time and effort it takes to find a diffident hiding spot for the elf each night can be overwhelming, but the excitement and joy that it brings to our children is absolutely worth it.

 If you have followed me for long, you know that our elf does not make any messes and that drastically reduces the amount of stress involved, but I still feel like that little elf owes me!

-Last year, I decided that little guy needed to earn his keep in order to be invited to return back to our house next year by convincing my kids to declutter some of their toys before Christmas!
+Last year, I decided that little guy needed to earn his keep to be invited to return to our house next year by convincing my kids to declutter some of their toys before Christmas!

 It worked great and it can work for you too!

 How to Use the Elf on the Shelf to Get Kids to Donate Toys

 This is how our elf “Squiggles” made the announcement to my son that he would need to choose some toys to get rid of if he wanted Santa to bring some more.

 I love our letterboard for fun little messages like this, and the kids were stoked that it came from our elf.

 I gathered up a few toys and set them around the box to make the message clear and maybe make the process a little easier 😉